 Propagandist sound bites ruled much of the narrative about Jindan!
-(His ambitious mother removed him to the countryside until her intrigues could influence the dynastic struggle.) ...
-But it's absurd to think that a 20-something Jindan could possibly manipulate the murder and mayhem after the death of the Great Maharaja.
-As far as Jindan's profligacy, the very reason rulers had harems is for confirmed parentage and safe sex!
+(His ambitious mother removed him to the countryside, until her intrigues could influence the dynastic struggle.)
+But it's absurd to think that a 20 something Jindan could possibly manipulate all the murder and mayhem after the death of the Great Maharaja.
+As far as Jindan's profligacy, the very reason rulers had harems is for confirmed parentage, and safe sex!
 (Antibiotics didn't exist back then.)
-Besides, the handsome Suchet was a Safe choice, as he had 5 wives and no offspring! ...
-Hostess to her uncle, Prime Minister William Pitt, Lady Stanhope, living in the Middle East, tells the tale of Mohammed Ali, dressed as a common Egyptian, had tried to procure from a pimp one of his own concubines to see if it was possible.
-Ranjit Singh, who suffered no fools, expelled one of his wives for unacceptable behavior and even killed his own mother when he discovered her with a lover.
-Still, Rani Jindan as the Messalina of the Punjab remains the predominant story.
+Besides, the handsome Suchet was a safe choice, as he had 5 wives and no offspring!
+Lady Hestor Stanhope, hostess to her Prime Minister uncle Wm.Pitt living in the Middle East, tells the tale of Mohammed Ali dressed as a common Egyptian, tried to procure from a pimp one of his own concubines to see if it was possible.
+Ranjit Singh who suffered no fools, expelled one of his wives for unacceptable behavior, and even killed his own mother when he discovered her with a lover.
+Still, Rani Jindan as The Messalina of the Punjab remains the predominant story.
 The British endorsed this fierce narrative while Duleep's wealth was being stolen.
-They justified to the 10-year-old Duleep that his parentage was in question because of Jindan's behavior.
-(So don't feel too bad; the Koh-i-Noor wasn't rightfully yours anyway?!)
-However, this book provided an invaluable portrait of a young Jindan in Amritsar's Rambagh Museum, not commonly shown.
+They justify to the 10 year old Duleep that his parentage was in question because of Jindan's behavior.
+(So don't feel too bad, the Koh-i-Noor wasn't rightfully yours anyway?!)
+Nevertheless, this book provided an invaluable portrait of a young Jindan in Amritser's Rambagh Museum, not commonly shown.